The Lord Protector: The Riddle of the Chosen

 The Lord Protector: The Riddle of the Chosen is a 1996 fantasy film starring Patrick Cassidy and directed by Ryan Carroll.
 The film was released under the alternate title The Dark Mist.

+Comedy podcast RiffTrax (Michael J. Nelson, Bill Corbett and Kevin Murphy) recorded and released a riff in 2025.

 Plot

 In a medieval world The Lord Protector must save the Earth from destruction and solve The Riddle of the Chosen.
 The Lord Protector travels to the heart of a magical evil and sets the stage for the ultimate showdown between good and evil.

+Among those drawn into his perilous journey are unlikely companions: Matty Mal, a brilliant scientist with gorgeous hair, mysteriously transported from another age.
+Armed with knowledge far beyond the medieval world, he seeks to unravel the secrets of alchemy and weaponry that might turn the tide.
+Tricia Petmeplease, a humble schoolteacher who only wanted to survive the chaos, finds herself thrust into the role of reluctant heroine, her courage tested as the darkness closes in.
+And then there’s Mugsy, a cynical mechanical engineer who insists he wants nothing more than to escape—but whose inventions may prove vital in outwitting the monstrous forces that guard the Riddle.

+Together, this ragtag fellowship faces sorcery, treachery, and the creeping corruption of power.
+But as the final battle looms, each must decide: are they fighting for riches, survival, or the salvation of the world itself?